mpiorowski/mpiorowski/README.md

 ## Hello

 I am Mat, a full stack developer focusing mainly on Typescript / Go / Rust / SvelteKit / NextJS.
-Love working with people, playing with new things and I trying new technologies.
+Love working with people and playing with new technologies.

 Trying my strengths in the Twitter/Articles world, with the idea of spreading the love for lesser-known technologies.
 You can help out by following me :)